Skip to Main Content

 Cybersecurity and data privacy are top-of-mind risks for all organizations and present enormous challenges for management – from cybersecurity threats to an ever-changing regulatory regime.

 Parker Poe stands ready to help its clients navigate this minefield.
-Our team includes six attorneys who have earned certifications from the International Association of Privacy Professionals (IAPP), which provides the global gold standard for data privacy certifications concerning U.S. and European laws and regulations, including the EU General Data Protection Regulation (GDPR).
+Our firm includes seven attorneys who have earned certifications from the International Association of Privacy Professionals (IAPP), which provides the global gold standard for data privacy certifications concerning U.S. and European laws and regulations, including the EU General Data Protection Regulation (GDPR).
 We also have extensive firsthand experience advising on the full range of cybersecurity and data privacy needs.

 We aid clients looking to take a proactive approach to assessing data risks, reviewing regulatory exposure, and developing incident response plans.
 We advise on data risks in contractual negotiations and mergers and acquisitions.
 We also stand ready to respond to cybersecurity breaches, including business email compromises and ransomware attacks, and any resulting litigation or investigation risk.